4 Types of Business Collateral Used to Secure Loans

 Waiting for monthly payments on outstanding invoices often causes cash flow challenges for small business owners.
 However, you can put those invoices to work by using them as collateral for a business loan.
 If you choose to use invoices as collateral, you’ll receive cash from your lender and when it comes time, they’ll collect on the outstanding invoices.
 This is also known as invoice financing.

 Finally, because the loan amount will be capped somewhere below the total value of your invoices, there will be a ceiling on how much you can borrow.

 While deciding which type of collateral to use is by no means easy, it’s a fairly simple decision that comes down to one primary consideration; what are you willing to lose?
-Regardless of what you use as collateral, you need to live with the possibility that you could lose it, even if the chances of default are relatively low.
+Regardless of the business or personal assets you use as collateral, you need to live with the possibility that you could lose it, even if the chances of default are relatively low.